How to Stay Safe When You’re On Vacation (Especially If You’re Traveling Solo)

 4. Share your location

-Send license plates, hotel addresses, and let someone track you.
+Send license plates, hotel addresses, and then let someone track you.

 5. Guard your drink